 Pneumococcal infection is caused by the pneumococcus bacteria.
 It can cause serious

-illness in children, including pneumonia, infection in the blood, and meningitis (infection
+illness in children.
+This includes pneumonia, infection in the blood, and meningitis

-infection often causes ear infections, which can very rarely lead to more serious
+infection often causes ear infections, which can lead to hearing loss, or rarely more

 Can I prevent pneumococcal infection?

 The best way to prevent pneumococcal disease is by getting vaccinated.
 The pneumococcal

 vaccine is a shot that helps protect against some of the many types of pneumococcal

 bacteria.
 There are currently 2 types of vaccines: